danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-09-24-helvellyn.md

 ---

-This was a short _microadventure_, but it's a great way to spend a night nonetheless.
+This was a short 'microadventure', but it's a great way to spend a night nonetheless.
 This really is not something to try unprepared, the weather changes quickly in the mountains as demonstrated on this particular night.
 If you want to repeat an adventure like this you should make sure you have a map and compass, and _know how to use them_.
 It's pretty common in places like this to go to bed with a clear sky and wake up in a cloud.
 To repeat this particular route you'll need OS Map OL6.

 I took the following gear on this trip: